-Finally, if the applicant is proposing water use resulting in an adverse effect to the water rights of a First Nation or First Nation person, then the Board would expect that a compensation agreement would be provided as part of the application and summarized in this section of the Application report.
+Finally, if the Applicant is proposing water use resulting in an adverse effect to the water rights of a First Nation or First Nation person, then the Board would expect that a compensation agreement would be provided as part of the application and summarized in this section of the Application report.

-6. WATER AND WASTE MANAGEMENT PLANS
+6. WATER, WASTEWATER AND SLUDGE MANAGEMENT PLANS

 Water and waste management plans are documents that outline the objectives, strategies, activities and methods to manage water and waste either produced or affected by the project.
 The plans should highlight the use of strategies for source reduction of potential contaminants, potential reuse or recycling of waste products, the treatment of waste products (before or after placement) and the application of diversions and barriers to prevent contaminants from entering the receiving environment.
+Proposed contingency plans should be presented.
 Achievable management objectives based on the results of modelling and testing should be proposed.

-For most quartz mining applications, the Board anticipates that waste management plans would be required for, but not limited to, waste rock, tailings, heap leach residuals, treatment sludge, domestic waste, and sewage.
+For most oil and gas applications, the Board anticipates that waste management plans would be required for, but not limited to, residual process waters, sludge, muds and fluids used for formation stimulation.
 The water management plan must be integrated with the various waste management plans to show how water will be managed from sources to discharge from the site.